SlackBuffer/digest_gopl/_notes/declarations-initializations.md

         }
         ```

+        - A variable created with `new` is no different from an ordinary local variable whose address is taken, except there's no need to invent (and declare) a dummy name
-    - It's rarely used, because the most common unnamed variables are of struct, for which the struct literal syntax is more flexible
+    - It's **rarely used**, because the most common unnamed variables are of **struct**, for which the struct literal syntax is more flexible
 ## Type declaration
 - A `type` declaration defines a new **<mark>named type**</mark> that has the same underlying type as an existing type
     - `type name underlying-type`
+- Type declarations most often appear at package level
+    - Can also appear with blocks
 - The named type provides a way to separate different and perhaps incompatible uses of the same underlying type so that they can't be mixed unintentionally

     ```go